Omkar-kamble82/WiseWord/README.md

 <h1>WiseWord</h1>
-<p><a href="https://wise-word.vercel.app/">WiseWord </a> is a AI-powered blogging application. built using Next.js, Typescript, MongoDB, Prisma ORM, UploadThing, shadcn ui library, React-hook-form and Zod for form validation, pinecone and OpenAi api.
-The user can perform standard CURD operations on blogs and while creating blog a vector embedding is generated using pinecone vector database; this embedding is then used by a chatbot made using OpenAI api to provide responses depending on inputs from the blog. </p>
+<p><a href="https://wise-word.vercel.app/">WiseWord </a> is a Fullstack blogging application. built using Next.js, Typescript, MongoDB, Prisma ORM, UploadThing, shadcn ui library, React-hook-form and Zod for form validation.
+User can perform all CRUD Operations of creating, deleting and updating the blogs.
+Any user can view all the post but only authorized user can update and delete the blog. </p>

 <br/>
 <h2>Technologyies Used</h2>